 There’s definitely a learning curve to the silhouette studio software.
 It’s a good idea to do the demo first so you’re not stuck from the get-go.
 Also, silhouette studio 4 has excellent support in place.
 When you’re registering your die cutting machine you will get 1 month free of silhouette studio membership.
 All silhouette machines work with silhouette connect and the studio software.
 More info can be found on: silhouette school, swing design about the particular silhouette machine die cutter.

 What is the silhouette cutting size?

 This silhouette cutting size is 8.5 inches by 12 inches.
-If you get the roll feeder than you can extend the maximum length to 10 feet long.
-You can do matless cutting (without a mat) with materials like vinyl.
-The cutting width for the portrait 3 is set to 8.5 inches.
+If you get the roll feeder then you can extend the maximum length to 10 feet long.
+You can do the matless cutting (without a mat) with materials like vinyl.
+The cutting width for portrait 3 is set to 8.5 inches.
 If you want to work with wider materials you need to upgrade to the silhouette cameo 4 there are three levels of cutting width to choose from.
 The widest cutting width is 20 inches.

 How good are these silhouette cutting machines?

 These silhouette cutting machines can hold their ground easily.
 They have won awards for the best vinyl cutter, best heat transfer cutting machine, best Cricut, and best machine for a craft room.